sunfkny/dev-setup/cli/windows-terminal.md

 ### Install from Microsoft Store

-The recommended way to install Windows Terminal is through the Microsoft Store:

 1. Open Microsoft Store
 2. Search for "Windows Terminal"
 3. Select "Windows Terminal" published by Microsoft